fortio/fortio/README.md

 ## Server URLs and features

-Fortio `server` has the following feature for the http listening on 8080 (all paths and ports are configurable through flags above):
+Fortio `server` has the following feature for the HTTP listening on 8080 (all paths and ports are configurable through flags above):

 * A simple echo server which will echo back posted data (for any path not mentioned below).